laugh26/coinevo-app/README.md

 ## Translations

 Do you speak a second language and would like to help translate the Monero GUI?
-Check out Pootle, our localization platform, at [translate.getmonero.org](https://translate.getmonero.org/projects/monero-gui/).
+Check out Weblate, our localization platform, at [translate.getmonero.org](https://translate.getmonero.org/).
 Choose the language and suggest a translation for a string or review an existing one.
-The Localization Workgroup made [a guide with step-by-step instructions](https://github.com/monero-ecosystem/monero-translations/blob/master/pootle.md) for Pootle.
+The Localization Workgroup made [a guide with step-by-step instructions](https://github.com/monero-ecosystem/monero-translations/blob/master/weblate.md) for Weblate.
-&nbsp;

 If you need help/support or any info you can contact the localization workgroup on the IRC channel #monero-translations (relayed on matrix/riot and MatterMost) or by email at translate[at]getmonero[dot]org.
 For more info about the Localization workgroup: [github.com/monero-ecosystem/monero-translations](https://github.com/monero-ecosystem/monero-translations)